futtta/autoptimize/readme.txt

 == Changelog ==

 = 3.1.7 =
-* improve validation of critical CSS rules when imported.
+* security: improve validation and sanitization of critical CSS rules, to fix a medium severity Admin+ Stored Cross-Site Scripting vulnerability as reported by WP Scan Security.

 = 3.1.6 =
 * CSS: removing trailing slashes in <link tags for more W3 HTML validation love